 Basic Components Of Compliance

-- Consumer identity verification - you must be able verify the consumer for their protection and security.
+- Consumer identity verification - you must be able to verify the consumer for their protection and security.

-Payment Coverage: Channels And Methods
+Payment Options: Channels And Methods

 Credit Card - Credit card payments with a signature authorization are not required, but are recommended for large transactions.

-Because there are so many different considerations when taking a payment, you may find it’s easier (for training purposes and for peace of mind) to standardize your company’s payment authorization practice.
+Because there are so many considerations when taking a payment, you may find it’s easier (for training purposes and for peace of mind) to standardize your company’s payment authorization practice.

 How PDCflow Can Help

-Sending payment schedules and receiving authorizations in the same work flow cuts down on time between schedule creation and the time of the first payment, getting revenue into your business as fast as possible.
+Sending payment schedules and receiving recurring ACH payment authorization forms in the same workflow cuts down on time between schedule creation and the time of the first payment.
+This brings revenue into your business as fast as possible.